-The Solvency Capital Requirement is calculated in this document according to the Solvency II Standard Formula methodology, corresponding to a Value-at-Risk of basic own funds of the Company subject to a confidence level of 99.5% over a one-year period.
+The SCR is calculated in this document according to Solvency II's Standard Formula methodology, corresponding to a Value-at-Risk of basic own funds of the Company subject to a confidence level of 99.5% over a one-year period.

-At year-end 2023 the solvency coverage ratio for UHIOML, using the Solvency II Standard Formula methodology, was 211%.
-On an Isle of Man solvency regulation basis, and applying specifically to UIIOM, the solvency coverage ratio was 185%.
+At year-end 2024 the solvency coverage ratio for UIIOM, using the Solvency II Standard Formula methodology, was 208%.
+On an Isle of Man solvency regulation basis, and applying specifically to UIIOM, the solvency coverage ratio was 208%.

-UHIOML's Own Funds are all classified as Tier 1.
-The table below outlines the Own Funds that are eligible to meet the SCR and Minimum Capital Requirement ("MCR").
+UIIOM's Own Funds are all classified as Tier 1.
+The table below outlines the Own Funds that are eligible to meet the SCR as well as the Minimum Capital Requirement ("MCR").
 Please note specifically that the MCR in this document is calculated in line with the presentation within Utmost Group plc's Quantitative Reporting Templates, which in this case is as set out in Isle of Man solvency regulations.